javascript-tutorial/translate/lib/init/Readme.template.md

 **Please keep line breaks and paragraphs "as is": don't add newlines and don't remove existing ones.** Makes it easy to merge future changes from the English version into the translation.

+### Glossary

+Agree on translations of terms like `resolved promise`, `slash`, `regexp`, etc. Look a good glossary, maybe there's one for your language already?
+Or create it, for all translators to use the same terms.

 ### Text in Code Blocks

 - Translate comments.